Azizjon Ganiev

-Azizjon Ganiev (born 22 February 1998) is an Uzbek footballer who plays as a midfielder for Al Bataeh and the Uzbekistan national football team.
+Azizjon Alijonovich Ganiev (uz; born 22 February 1998) is an Uzbek footballer who plays as a midfielder for Al Bataeh and the Uzbekistan national team.

 Career

 Club career

-Played for the youth team FC Nasaf Since 2014, he has been involved in the main team.
-In early December 2016, information appeared about the interest of FC Zenit Saint Petersburg.
+Played for the youth team Nasaf Since 2014, he has been involved in the main team.
+In early December 2016, information appeared about the interest of Zenit Saint Petersburg.

 International career

 Ganiev made his international debut for Uzbekistan on November 14, 2017, during a friendly match against United Arab Emirates.

+On 2 June 2026, he was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.